-Our service area includes:
+Our service area includes these counties in Oregon: Douglas, Jackson, and Josephine.

-- these counties in Oregon: Benton, Clackamas, Douglas, Jackson, Josephine, Lane, Linn, Marion, Multnomah, Polk, Washington, and Yamhill - these counties in Washington: Clark the back cover of this booklet).
+If you plan to move out of the service area, please contact Member Services (phone numbers are printed on the back cover of this booklet).
 When you move, you will have a Special Enrollment Period that will allow you to switch to Original Medicare or enroll in a Medicare health or drug plan that is available in your new location.